GoogleChrome/web.dev/src/site/content/en/learn/pwa/index.md

 [HTML](https://developer.mozilla.org/docs/Learn/HTML) and
 [JavaScript](https://developer.mozilla.org/docs/Learn/JavaScript) courses on MDN.

-**The first three modules are available now**, with the rest to follow soon.
+**The first eight modules are available now**.
+The rest are in progress.

 Here's what you'll learn: